dyamand/dyamand.github.io/src/doc/docs/tests/translation.md

 !!! success "_4.0.0_ If a translator is registered for a particular state and a state change for that state is created, the translator should be invoked"
 !!! failure "_4.0.1_ If a translator is registered for a state and state change for another state is created, the translator should NOT be invoked"
 !!! failure "_4.0.2_ If a state change is created and afterwards a translator is registered for that state, the translator should be invoked"
+!!! failure "_4.0.3_ If a state change is created and afterwards a translator is registered for another state, the translator should NOT be invoked"
-!!! failure "_4.0.3_ If a translator translates a state change into a new state change, that state should be added to the service and the value change should be present in the existing state changed event independent of the order in which the action were taken (state change and translation)"
+!!! failure "_4.0.4_ If a translator translates a state change into a new state change, that state should be added to the service and the value change should be present in the existing state changed event independent of the order in which the action were taken (state change and translation)"

 TODO what if translator gets unregistered